-If this is the first time you are running this command, you will be asked a few questions.
+If this is the first time you run this command, you will be asked a few questions.
 If you are shown a [Y/n], you can hit Enter to accept the default as expressed by the capitalized letter:

 - Name of your one-click installer?
 Type in the name of your one-click installer.
 If you want to use a different Python distribution (e.g., Anaconda), you can leave this empty (but you will need to update the xlwings.conf sheet with the Conda settings once the release command has been run). - Embed your Python code?
-[Y/n] This will copy the Python code into the sheets of the Excel file.
-It will respect all Python files that are in the same folder as the Excel workbook. - Hide the config sheet?
+[Y/n] This will copy the Python code into the sheets of the Excel file. - Hide the config sheet?
 [Y/n] This will hide the xlwings.conf sheet. - Hide the sheets with the embedded Python code?
 [Y/n] If you embed your Python code, this will hide all sheets with a .py ending. - Allow your tool to run without the xlwings add-in?
 [Y/n] This will remove the VBA reference to xlwings and copy in the xlwings VBA modules so that the end users don't need to have the xlwings add-in installed.
 Note that in this case, you will need to have your RunPython calls bound to a button as you can't use the Ribbon's Run main button anymore.